FREQUENTLY ASKED QUESTIONS

 Is there a preorder list?

-There is no preorder list.
-We decided to just release the displays once they are built and ready.
-To be notified about the release date, you can subscribe to the mailing list through the link at the top of our home page.
+We do not accept preorders and just release displays once they are build and ready.
+To be notified about future production and release dates, please subscribe to the mailing list through the link at the top of our home page.

 When will other games be available?